The Cornerstones are the Philosophy of Music Mind Games

-If students seem confused, it means more repetitions or a different approach is needed.
+If students seem confused, it means more repetitions or a different approach may be needed.

-When I'm confused, I like my teacher to show me again or try another way.
+When I'm confused, I like my teacher to demonstrate again or try another way.

-Happy and relaxed students will hardly realize they are learning because they are having so much fun.
+Happy and relaxed students hardly realize they are learning because they are having so much fun.

 I feel happy and have more fun when it's easier to learn.

-Students remember best what they experience for themselves.
+Students remember best what they discover and experience for themselves.

-When I do something myself it's easier to remember it.
+When I discover something for myself, it's easier to remember it.